Research Collaborations

 In the last decade, the most important collaborative projects sponsored by a series of election-year studied aimed at probing the psychological foundations of political preferences in the context of major campaigns in the United States.

 To date, we have sponsored and conducted three major election studies.
 Our first study was conducted during the 2012 presidential election.
 This was followed up by two additional panel studies, focused on the 2016 presidential election and the 2018 midterm elections.
-A fourth CSPP election study-focused on the critical 2020 presidential election-is currently underway in the Politcial Psychology Proseminar.
+A fourth CSPP election study—focused on the critical 2020 presidential election—was completed in the Political Psychology Proseminar.

 Below, you can find information about the various CSPP Election Studies and their findings.